slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Books serve to show a man that those original thoughts of his aren’t very new after all."
 -- Abraham Lincoln [1809]*

+> *"Humility is not thinking less of yourself, but thinking of yourself less."
+-- C.S.
+Lewis [1898]*

 > *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."
 -- Ernest Hemingway [1899]*